Minnesota Work Injury Lawyer

 The types of workplace injuries are numerous.
 The most common causes involve hazardous conditions that lead to a slip and fall accident, falling objects, fires, and explosions.
 The injuries that result include back, knee, hand, wrist, arm, and shoulder injuries.
 The most severe include amputation, brain injury, paralysis, burn injuries and many more.

 If you have sustained any of these injuries in the workplace, Russell G. Sundquist can help.
-He is a St. Paul and Hibbing workers’ compensation attorney who is ready to do everything possible to ensure you receive the approval that you deserve.
+He is a St. Paul and Hibbing workplace injury attorney who is ready to do everything possible to ensure you receive the approval that you deserve.
 Once approved for wage replacement benefits, you can continue on the road toward recovery so that you can enter the workforce again and provide for yourself and/or your family.

 Contact a Minnesota Work Injuries Lawyer